TZstatsADS/Spring2018-Project2-Group6/README.md

 4. Wenyuan Gu: Wenyuan proposed the idea of the relationship between rent price and crime.
 He helped clean the rent data and made the crime & rent summary plot.

+5. Weibo Zhang: Weibo proposed the idea of using Heatmap to show the housing price as more continuous spatial data and generating location data by KNN methods and visualization.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 + **Reference**: